uw-maccosslab/uw-maccosslab.github.io/lab-internal/shared-values.md

 - We acknowledge that our data collection, analysis methods, and interpretations can perpetuate or challenge existing biases

 **Algorithmic Fairness**
-- We are committed to developing computational methods that do not perpetuate discrimination
 - We consider how our algorithms and software tools might be used and potentially misused
 - We work to understand and mitigate biases in our datasets and analyses
 - We engage with communities who may be affected by our research